List of Bureau of Land Management Back Country Byways

 The Bureau of Land Management Back Country Byways are roads that have been designated by the Bureau of Land Management as scenic byways.
 Some are also National Scenic Byways or National Forest Scenic Byways.
-The program was initiated in 1989, and since then, 54 byways have been designated in the Western United States.
-Each byway is classified into one of four types based on the vehicles that can traverse it.
+The program was initiated in 1989 and 54 byways have since been designated in the Western United States.
+Each byway is classified Type I-IV based on the vehicles that can traverse it.